NathanGaillardAardex/MigrationSample/DbSample/README.md

 5. Check applied migrations status with the following command: ``dotnet ef migrations list``
     1. All migrations should be applied to your database.

+However, you can also apply the migrations using FlyWay while targeting your local database, just as for Online databases.

 ### Applying migrations to a specific environment

 Before applying migrations to online databases, always test the migration locally and backup the database.

 #### Alpha

 #### Beta